metaDAOproject/JTD-docs/docs/mechanics/futarchy.md

 CEO market.'

-In essence, you allow the market to speculate on what the value of the company *would be* if the company did something, in this case fire the CEO, and then only do that thing if the market speculates that it would be good.
+In essence, you allow the market to speculate on what the value of the company *would be* if the company did something, and then only do that thing if the market speculates that it would be good.

 ## Benefits